top of page

 Awareness: The First Step Toward Change

 The journey begins with simply noticing - becoming aware of when indirect expression visits, what invites it in, and how it moves through you.
-By gently exploring what's driving our passive-aggressive reactions - what we're really trying to protect ourselves from - we can begin to develop more conscious choices in how we express our feelings and needs.
+By gently exploring what's driving your passive-aggressive reactions - what you're really trying to protect yourself from - you can begin to develop more conscious choices in how you express your feelings and needs.

 What is a protective pattern